Affordable Care Act

 The Affordable Care Act is a sweeping federal law that aims to provide heath insurance to more Americans and promote health care services that are better, safer and less costly.
-It became law in March 2010, and its enactment will continue through 2019.
+It became law in March 2010.
 One of the law's most important provisions - the launch of the Health Insurance Marketplace - is happening right now.
 Now's the time for health care consumers to explore health insurance options under the law and sign up for coverage.

 There are four basic ways to apply for health coverage through the Marketplace.
 Besides going online, you can use a paper application, visit a trained assistor in your community, or call the Healthcare.gov Call Center at 1-800-318-2596 (TTY: 1-855-889-4325) to apply and enroll over the phone.
 Click here to learn more about how to enroll in the Marketplace.